unaihuete-org/GitHub_Playground/.github/CONTRIBUTING.md

 If you want to collaborate fixing an issue or proposing updates, please create a Pull Request.

+#### Easy PRs using GitHub (not git knowledge needed)
+For people that may not have enough experience forking and working with Git repositories locally, here we explain an easy way of proposing PRs using GitHub website:

+VIDEO PENDING!

 #### Creating a Pull Request

 You may be creating a Pull Request for an existing issue or proposal.
 If the Pull Request is related to an existing issue, please link it by providing the **Issue** number on the **Fixes #[Issue-Number]** section of the Pull Request description (replace "[]" too).
 If the Pull Request is related to an issue that has not been reported yet, please report it, following the previously mentioned steps.